qzane/qzane.github.io/about.md

 ---

 ## Me
 I am a PhD student at the department of computer science, University of North Carolina at Chapel Hill.
 I obtained my bachelor degree from School of Computer Science at Fudan University.
-I am doing so research about medical image.
+I am doing some research about medical image.

 ## Publication